 Diamond Williams: Hello everyone I’m Diamond.
 I’m an employment education specialist at Café reconcile.
 I’m happy to be here talking to everyone today.
 So Café Reconcile is a workforce development program specifically hospitality centered.
 We run a fully operational Café and focus a lot on employee scale.
 Any scale that keeps our interns working both now and in the future.
 We also take a holistic approach and mental health as well as resiliency training.
 We have counselors and social workers on staff that help us to bring a more well-rounded approach to what successful employability and employment look like.
-The program focuses on opportunities between the ages of 16 and 24 that are typically underserved especially in the New Orleans community and as an added challenge, some of them might also be experiencing a misdiagnosis in disability or be undiagnosed altogether.
+The program focuses on opportunities between the ages of 16 and 24 that are typically underrepresented groups especially in the New Orleans community and as an added challenge, some of them might also be experiencing a misdiagnosis in disability or be undiagnosed altogether.
 Or be diagnosed and lack the resources that they need in order to live a life of independence or sustain employment.
 The way we go about all the intakes and recruitments that we do is to make sure that anybody essentially between the age of 16 and 24 is able to come into the program and addressing the concerns of the barriers that they experience once they are in the program.
 We don’t … well before Covid we did an 8 to 12-week program for anybody who came in.
 Six different classes.
 Cohorts would be there from 8 to 12 weeks then we would connect employment or apprenticeship.
 We’ve tried to implement and have been focusing on skills training.
 Had entered the workforce even though they don’t all learn at the same level and they will not all experience the same things when it is time for them to be connected to the employers.
 It’s competency and benchmark based where they learn a set of skills that advance them to the tears.
 It offers additional pathways outside of hospitality.
 This is important especially during Covid because it was a complete shutdown in a lot of ways our tourism and hospitality industry is still recovering.
 Just offering those different options, you can provide them alternative pathways to full-time employment.
 Just making sure as we go on this journey from more inclusive tier models.

 Vinz Koller: Great let me stay with you for a follow-up question about how you major program a little more all-inclusive.
 Coming from the program that had different levels of both disclosed disabilities.
 How did you go about being more inclusive?
 How did they find you and what they needed perhaps to determine what the supports were that were needed and find the right way to connect them to whoever is involved in that process?